quixio/quix-cli/docs/Reference/pipeline/broker/down.gen.md

-# broker down
+# pipeline broker down

 ## Overview

-Stop the local broker instance and all the services depending on it
+Stop the broker instance of the local pipeline and all the services depending on it

 **Aliases:** down, stop

 **Usage:**

 ```
-quix broker down [options]
+quix pipeline broker down [options]
 ```

 **Options:**